waitzShigoto/kc_blog/content/en/2022-06-28-data-structure-linked-list.markdown

 ---
 layout: post
-title: "Review of Data Structures: The Ultimate Guide to Linked Lists!"
+title: 'Review of Data Structures: The Ultimate Guide to Linked Lists!'
-date: 2022-06-28 11:46:12 +0800
+date: '2022-06-28 11:46:12 +0800'
 image: cover/data-structure/cpu-linked-list.jpg
-tags: [data structure, algorithm]
+tags:
+  - algorithm
+  - data structure
-categories: 其他筆記
+categories: Others
+excerpt: >-
-excerpt: "Learn about Linked Lists to review data structures, including advantages, disadvantages, and Kotlin implementation methods.
-A complete guide to help you understand the time complexity and operations of Linked Lists."
+  Learn about Linked Lists to review data structures, including advantages, disadvantages, and Kotlin implementation methods.
+A complete guide to help you understand the time complexity and operations of Linked Lists.
 ---

 ## Characteristics of Linked Lists